-WDD is currently working to complete HI Career Acceleration Navigator (HI CAN), a digital hub for seamlessly connecting UI claimants and jobseekers to high impact career pathways through personalized, data-driven transition recommendations and by surfacing proven training programs and facilitating direct-to-employer job matching.
+WDD completed HI Career Acceleration Navigator (HI CAN), a digital hub for seamlessly connecting UI claimants and jobseekers to high impact career pathways through personalized, data-driven transition recommendations and by surfacing proven training programs and facilitating direct-to-employer job matching.
 It also refers individuals and their families to the wraparound social services they may need to assist to successfully land their new career.
 HI CAN will also feature a platform for current UI claimants to track, update, and download their weekly job search activities that are required to receive UI benefits.